| For the most part, routine laboratory testing reveals nothing. However,

 neck, shoulder, chest, hip, knee and elbow regions.
 Roughly 75% of

+CFS diagnosed patients will meet the FMS criteria.
 While many chronic pain syndromes display some symptoms that overlap FMS, the

 190 multi-center criteria study (published in the Feb.
 '90 issue of Arthritis